alessandrosp/fizz-buzz/README.md

 - Create a client to consume the FizzBuzz application API
 - Should be available from the command line
-- Should be written in a language other than Ruby
+- Should be written in a language other than the one used for Task A

 ## Notes:

-- Please take your time to perform the test;
+- Please take your time to perform the test
-- We really value best practice and clean code;
+- We really value best practice and clean code
-- Test your Rails app using Rspec with a decent coverage;
+- Test your Rails app using Rspec with a decent coverage
-- Use a public Github/Bitbucket account to publish your result;
+- Use a public Github/Bitbucket account to publish your result
-- Commit early and often with clear messages.
+- Commit early and often with clear messages